Justin01Wu/WebApp/jersey2/README.md

         ApiTestUtil.verifyJson((Map<String, Object>)json, (Map<String, Object>)expectedJson);
 ```
 + expectedJson can has less fields than actual Json for backward compatibility, this is why RESTful API is more flexible than Web service

+## URL conflicts
+When a system has more than 100 apis, we worried about URL conflicts.

+So we suggest to use Java package to match the URL :  for example: URL is a/b/c/d then the package will be a.b.c

 ## Jackson
 Jackson is the main framework for Java Object Json mapping, So we discuss mainly on it: